WisdomAnalyst/Finance-Domain-Expert-/README.md

 # Introduction
 In the financial sector, leveraging the power of large language models (LLMs) like Meta Llama 2 7B can significantly enhance tasks such as market analysis, investment predictions, and risk management.
 These models, initially trained on extensive datasets, require fine-tuning on domain-specific data to optimize their performance for specialized tasks.
 This project documents the journey of fine-tuning Meta Llama 2 7B on a financial dataset, deploying it using Amazon SageMaker, and evaluating its text generation capabilities.
 # Table of Contents
-Setup
+Setup.

-Select Dataset
+Select Dataset.

-Fine-tune the Model
+Fine-tune the Model.

-Deploy the Fine-tuned Model
+Deploy the Fine-tuned Model.

-Test the Fine-tuned Model
+Test the Fine-tuned Model.
-Cleanup

 # Setup
 Installed Required Libraries
 I ensured that the environment had the latest versions of the SageMaker and datasets libraries.
-Authenticated AWS Services
+Authenticated AWS Services,
-Authenticated the session to access AWS services using the execution role associated with your SageMaker notebook instance. imported sagemaker, boto3, json
+Authenticated the session to access AWS services using the execution role associated with the SageMaker notebook instance. imported sagemaker, boto3, json

 Tested the Fine-tuned Model
 Testing the fine-tuned model involves sending domain-specific queries to the endpoint and evaluating its responses.

-# Defined the Response Function
-Defined a function to parse and print the model’s responses clearly.

 # Select Dataset